 As obvious as it may seem, bugs and other issues slowing down your Android device could potentially be fixed with a simple software update.

 Before you download and install the latest software update, make sure your device is connected to Wi-Fi, or else this won’t work.

 Now, open the Settings application and type in Update.
 You’ll then either see Software update or System update — choose either one.
 Then just download the software, wait for a few minutes and install it when it’s ready.
 Your Android device will reboot and install the latest software update available.

 There’s a lot more to learn about a new phone, of course.
-If you have a phone with, here are .
-Plus, check out CNET’s list of the .
+If you have a phone with Android 12, here are several hidden features you should know about.
+Plus, check out CNET’s list of the best cases for your Samsung phone.
 More of an Apple fan?
-We have , too.
+We have tips for boosting your iPhone’s performance, too.